tegila/mongo.io/README.md

 > Why not use GraphQL?

-It don't fit well with JS as all the objects are self-declared and don't need redundant code for doing simple CRUD operations.
+1. It don't fit well with JS as all the objects are self-declared and don't need redundant code for doing simple CRUD operations.
+2. I feel it's still very beta software and without environment infrastructure as the old good ones.
+MySQL is perfect at this point but it still need object pre-declaration.